 Houston is the fourth-largest city proper in the United States and the largest in the famously large state of Texas (though the Dallas-Fort Worth Metroplex is the larger metropolitan area overall).
-It is also the largest city in "the South", the "South" here being the Southeast as defined by the U.S. government.
-Culturally, it is also more "Southern" than most of Texas as well.
+It is also the largest city in the American South.
+And while Texas is culturally distinct compared to the rest of the region, Houston is perhaps the most "traditionally" Southern city in the state.
 Once upon a time, it was even the capital of the Republic of Texas, but that didn't last long.
 It has many nicknames, amongst them "the Bayou City", as the bayous are a major feature of the city, and it was founded at what was allegedly the head of navigation of Buffalo Bayou, "Space City" (this one actually appeared on police cars once, due to the fact that NASA's Johnson Space Center is located in the city near Clear Lake), and "Magnolia City" (almost exclusively in pre-World War I documents).
 It's also famous for its oil tycoons and unforgiving climate.

 For much of its history, Houston was quite small and unimportant.
 In fact, nearby Galveston was more important and larger for a long time.
 After Galveston was torn apart by a hurricane, the focus shifted to the more inland city of Houston, especially after the coming of oil.
 Despite the discovery of oil, Houston remained a smaller, lesser-known city up until after World War II when one of the greatest revolutions in demographic shifts brought about by technology happened: the "Air-Conditioning Revolution".
 This is not a joke.
 The coming of air conditioning made the once inhospitable Western and Southern climates of the United States more welcoming, and a massive population shift took place, as people moved from the Rust Belt to the Sun Belt.
 Houston subsequently exploded like a weed, and it, along with other Sun Belt cities like Los Angeles and San Jose rose to prominence as some of the largest cities in the country.
 Houston spread in all directions, eventually surrounding some cities that incorporated to avoid annexation.
 These cities became enclaves, cities surrounded by the entirety of the city of Houston (this is common for other major cities in Texas as well).
 Despite being independent, these enclaves are really nothing more than self-important neighborhoods, and could largely be considered apart of Houston, except they aren't on paper.
 This has lead to controversy, as many of these enclaves, in both Houston and elsewhere, are some of the whitest, richest cities in not just Texas but the entire country.
 Discussing the merits of their existence leads to unpleasantness.
 The City of Houston has been so kind as to document its unbelievably rapid growth for us here.